uwsbel/sbel-reproducibility/2026/Pachipala_IEEE_DSInC/README.md

 ## Installation

 The code was originally tested with Python 3.10.19, CUDA 12.1.
-For RTX 5090 / Blackwell-class GPUs, use the 5090 setup script below instead of the older CUDA 12.1 PyTorch pin.
+For RTX 5090 / Blackwell-class GPUs, use the 5090 setup script.

 ### Recommended 5090 Setup
 DSInC includes the VLFM code needed for evaluation under `third_party/vlfm`.
 The setup below is intended for headless Docker/Linux environments with CUDA support.